ocadotechnology/mistifi/README.md

 ## Motivation

-Goals:
-- Highly scalable
-- Easy to use & maintain
-- Able to interface to the fullest with all Mist API URIs
+To provide a scalable, easy to use and easy to contribute to module that will be able to interface to the fullest with the Mist Systems cloud for wired and wireless.

 # Installation